UniversalDependencies/docs/workgroups/newdoc/simple_noun_phrases.md

 obl(2, 4)
 ~~~

 This means that prepositional (and postpositional) phrases are treated in UD as extended noun phrases, where the nominal head is the referential core while the adposition is a functional marker.
-This can be seen as an instantiation of Tesnière's notion of a dissociated nucleus (Tesnière, 1959), and does not entail that the adposition is a syntactic dependent of the noun in the narrow sense.
+This can be seen as an instantiation of Tesnière's notion of a dissociated nucleus (Tesnière, 1959) and does not entail that the adposition is seen as a syntactic dependent of the noun in the narrow sense.

 <span style="color: blue">**TO DO:** Provide links to a central bibliography?</span>